Knowing more than anyone about people, it seems that Jesus would have made a successful politician. What were the politics of Jesus?

 It may come as a surprise to many, but Jesus Christ did not involve Himself with the politics of His day.
 Even though He had a strong interest in government, He chose not to become involved in any of the political factions of the day, either in the Jewish government or in its overseer, the government of Rome.

-Christ had good reason to remain apart from politics.
+Jesus had good reason to remain apart from politics.
 The message He preached was about government, but a government He would bring to the earth, not one that would come about through human effort.
 Jesus’ message was about the government of God that will rule the world and that will bring about world peace!

 On one occasion, a crowd of followers was so impressed with Jesus’ miraculous ability to feed a large crowd, including 5,000 men, with five loaves of bread and two fish that they attempted to take Him by force and make Him their king!
 However, Jesus escaped their intentions and departed to a mountain alone (John 6:5-15).

 Obviously, He would have had support if He had wanted to overthrow the existing powers.
 But it is clear that Jesus did not wish to become involved in the politics of the society around Him.
+Instead of revolution or revolt, Jesus taught peace and nonviolence.

 The politics of Jesus examined in Pilate’s court

-When Christ was on trial for His life before Pontius Pilate, the Roman procurator of Judea asked Jesus about His political aspirations.
+When Jesus Christ was on trial for His life before Pontius Pilate, the Roman procurator of Judea asked Jesus about His political aspirations.
 During this exchange, notice what was said: “Then Pilate entered the Praetorium again, called Jesus, and said to Him, ‘Are You the King of the Jews?’

 “Jesus answered him, ‘Are you speaking for yourself about this, or did others tell you this concerning Me?’
 Pilate answered, ‘Am I a Jew?
 Your own nation and the chief priests have delivered You to me.
 What have You done?’
 Jesus answered, ‘My kingdom is not of this world.
 If My kingdom were of this world, My servants would fight, so that I would not be delivered to the Jews; but now My kingdom is not from here’” (John 18:33-36, emphasis added throughout).